 The great shearwater (Puffinus gravis) is a gull-like seabird that is dark above and white below, with a dark cap on its head and dark coloring on the trailing part of its tail.
 It has a white band around its neck, a black bill and a white rump patch.
 It is one of the larger birds in the seabird family Procellariidae.
 The bird can often be seen feeding on small schooling fish in the sanctuary, often in large groups that include various gull species.
 Great shearwaters will glide over the wave tops with stiff outstretched wings.
 They breed during our winter season on Tristan da Cunha Island in the South Atlantic Ocean in large dense colonies where the female lays one white egg on open grass or in a small burrow.
 Northern feeding grounds range from Florida to the Labrador Sea (south of Greenland).
 Their migratory route is a "Great Circle," in which they move from the South Atlantic to North American waters as early as May and then on to the eastern Atlantic by late summer.

-The research is being led by Dr. David Wiley, research coordinator for the sanctuary and Michael Thompson sanctuary GIS Specialist, in collaboration with Linda Welch, US Fish and Wildlife Service seabird specialists at the Maine Coastal Islands National Wildlife Refuge, Andrew Allyn, PhD candidate at the University of Massachusetts in Amherst, Dr. Robert Ronconi, Postdoctoral Researcher, Dept. of Biology, Acadia University, Dr. Les Kaufman Dept. of Biology Boston University, and Dr. Kent Hatch, Long Island University.
+The research is being led by Dr. David Wiley, research coordinator for the sanctuary, Michael Thompson sanctuary Geographer, and Brad Cabe sanctuary GIS Specialist, in collaboration with Linda Welch, US Fish and Wildlife Service seabird specialists at the Maine Coastal Islands National Wildlife Refuge, Andrew Allyn, PhD candidate at the University of Massachusetts in Amherst, Dr. Robert Ronconi, Postdoctoral Researcher, Dept. of Biology, Acadia University, Dr. Les Kaufman Dept. of Biology Boston University, Dr. Kent Hatch, Long Island University, Kevin Powers of Stellwagen Bank National Marine Sanctuary.
 The project is being funded thanks to the Volgenau Foundation.